Is My Home Suitable for a Heat Pump?

 Can a flat have a heat pump?

 It is possible but more complex.
 Ground-floor and top-floor flats are more straightforward.
-Outdoor space for the unit and freeholder consent are the main hurdles.
 Communal heat pump systems serving entire blocks are an increasingly popular alternative.

 What if my home has solid walls?

 Solid-walled homes can have heat pumps.
 A high-temperature heat pump compensates for higher heat losses.
-If budget allows, internal or external wall insulation dramatically improves performance.
 Many Victorian and Edwardian homes have had heat pumps installed successfully.

 How do I get a proper suitability assessment?